iammelvink/UnattendedWinstall/README.md

   > **Important**
   >
-  > - When using Rufus, don’t select any of the checkboxes in “Customize Your Windows Experience,” as it creates another `autounattend.xml` file that might overwrite settings in the UnattendedWinstall file.
+  > - When using Rufus, don’t select any of the checkboxes in “Customise Your Windows Experience,” as it creates another `autounattend.xml` file that might overwrite settings in the UnattendedWinstall file.

-  5. Boot from the Windows Installation USB, do a clean install of Windows as normal, and the scripts will run automatically.
+  1. Boot from the Windows Installation USB, do a clean install of Windows as normal, and the scripts will run automatically.

 </details>